 One Song Glory is a unique program with a mandate to deliver absolutely FREE musical theatre training for the youth of Ontario.
 Participants will take master classes, participate in workshops, and train with professional directors and musical directors who work in the Toronto musical theatre scene to hone their skills.
 In addition, each student will get the chance to work on two musical theatre numbers that they will perform at two final showcase performances at Toronto Centre for the Arts.

 No!
 The program is fully subsidized so that cost is not a barrier to participation.

 How do I get in?

-All prospective participants must attend an community workshop to be considered for the program.
-1 piece of music (preferably from the musical theatre canon – contemporary preferred) will be performed at the audition.
+All prospective participants must attend an audition workshop to be considered for the program.
+Auditionees will prepare 1 piece of music (preferably from the contemporary musical theatre canon) to be performed at the audition.
 An accompanist will be provided so please bring sheet music.

 What is the time commitment for this?

 If selected, you will be required to attend all intensive dates & both performance dates.

 Feel free to email firstname.lastname@example.org with further questions.